Gear positions in the driver display

 The driver display shows the gear selector's position:

 In manual gearshift mode, the gear being used is also shown.

 Select the P position when the car is parked or when starting the engine.
 The car must be stationary when the park position is selected.

-To select another gear position when the park position is selected, the brake pedal must be depressed and the ignition position must be II.
+To be able to move the gear selector from the park position, the brake pedal must be depressed and the ignition position must be II.

 The gearbox is mechanically blocked when the P position is engaged.
 Apply the parking brake first when the car is parked.

-Always apply the parking brake when parking on a slope - the automatic transmission's P position is not sufficient to hold the car in all situation.
+Always use the parking brake when parking on an inclined surface.
+Engaging a gear or the automatic transmission's P position is not sufficient to hold the car stationary in all situations.

 Reverse position - R